DaBluePiano/sidneys-notes/content/02 School/Year 9/Year 9 Science/Year 9 2025 Half Yearly Science Exam (The Atom and Nuclear Chemistry + Diseases) 😊.md

 **Neutrons** = **Atomic Mass** - **Atomic Number**

 Round the **Atomic Mass** to get the most **common** or **abundant** isotope of an element.

-### Finding the number of electrons in a given shell
+### Finding the Number of Electrons in a given Shell

 $$2n^2$$

 Where n is the number of shells?

 ## The Periodic Table

 If you look at the periodic table of the elements you can see that the elements are listed in order of their